In-situ high voltage generation with Cockcroft-Walton multiplier for xenon gas time projection chamber: Introduction

 We are developing a high pressure xenon gas TPC called AXEL, A Xenon ElectroLuminescence detector.
-We use the electroluminescence (EL) process as a signal: electrons accelerated by an electric field excite atoms, and photons are emitted as a result of the de-excitation.
-The idea of using the EL process in a high-pressure gas TPC's to achieve high energy resolution and tracking performance are first proposed and adopted by NEXT experiment\cite{4437191}\cite{VÁlvarez_2013}, and $0\nu\beta\beta$ search has already been conducted\cite{Novella2023}.
-Since the charge is converted to light and read out, it is highly resistant to electrical noise.
-We have developed a CW multiplier to supply high voltage to the AXEL detector\cite{10.1093/ptep/ptad146} and installed it into the \SI{180}{\L} prototype detector.
-The performance was evaluated at \SI{2615}{\keV} $\gamma$-ray peak from $^{208}\mathrm{Tl}$, through long-term measurements.
-This paper reports the developed CW multiplier, and the performance of the TPC equipped with it.
+We use the electroluminescence (EL) process as a signal: electrons accelerated by an electric field excite atoms, and photons are emitted as a result of the subsequent de-excitation.
+The idea of using the EL process in a high-pressure gas TPC's to achieve high energy resolution and tracking performance was first proposed and adopted by the NEXT experiment\cite{4437191}\cite{VÁlvarez_2013}, and $0\nu\beta\beta$ search has already been conducted with this technology by them\cite{Novella2023}.
+Since the ionization signal is converted to light to be read out and the light signal is amplified with quite high efficiency by photon counters, it is highly resistant to electronic noise.
+We have developed a CW multiplier to supply high voltage to the AXEL detector\cite{10.1093/ptep/ptad146} and installed it at the \SI{180}{\L} prototype detector.
+The performance was evaluated at the \SI{2615}{\keV} $\gamma$-ray peak from $^{208}\mathrm{Tl}$, through long-term measurements.
+This paper reports on the developed CW multiplier, and the performance of the TPC equipped with it.